MicrosoftDocs/cpp-docs.it-it/docs/dotnet/vector-stl-clr.md

 ### <a name="remarks"></a>Note

-Il tipo descrive un conteggio di elementi non negativo.
+Il tipo descrive un conteggio di elementi non negativi.

 ### <a name="example"></a>Esempio